CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 If `featureTableJSONByteLength` equals zero, the tile does not need to be rendered.

-The body section immediately follows the header section, and is composed of four fields: `Feature Table`, `Batch Table`, `Indices`, and `Positions`.
+The body section immediately follows the header section, and is composed, in order, of four fields: `Feature Table`, `Batch Table`, `Indices`, `Positions`, and `Meshes`.

 Code for reading the header can be found in [Vector3DModelTileContent.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/vector-tiles/Source/Scene/Vector3DTileContent.js)